Country code – BB

 Located in the Lesser Antilles, it is the most easterly of the islands, lying to the east of Saint Lucia and Saint Vincent and the Grenadines.

-It is a constitutional monarchy, with Isabel II as head of state and Governor General Elliot Belgrave as its representative on the island.
 Its population exceeds 290,000 inhabitants.
 The official language is English and its official currency is the East Caribbean Dollar (XCD), which is pegged to the US $ at 2.7: 1 ratio.

 Barbados is one of the most developed countries in the Eastern Caribbean and has one of the highest per capita incomes in America.